Celebrating Autism Awareness and Acceptance Month

 We celebrate our kids every day of the year and usually need no excuse to do so.
-But this year, let’s make this Autism Awareness Month one for the books!
-Share how you are celebrating this month with everyone you know and spread the word on social media and in the comments below.
+But this year, let’s make this Autism Acceptance Month one for the books!
+Share how you celebrate differences this month with everyone you know and spread the word on social media and in the comments below.
+We will be creating an infinity symbol out of your words that you share below to continue spreading acceptance and awareness.
+Be part of the change!